Manu10744/esp32-edge-energy-measurement/README.md

 - [x] Make prometheus exporter expose the real power measurement data instead of fake data -> start with 2 simple metrics:
   - Metric 1: total energy consumption (= counter)
   - Metric 2: electrical current (= gauge)
-- [ ] Transform power consumption metric to base unit ampere-seconds
+- [x] Transform power consumption / eletrical current metric to base unit ampere-seconds / ampere
 - [ ] Deploy the exporter for the ESP32 and expand the grafana dashboard with a panel for the ESP32 exporter
   - Goal: 2 running exporters exposing the real data, 2 panels in grafana visualizing it
 - [x] Send the measured current to the client as well, not just the consumed energy.